Streaming Linux target devices

-You can provision Linux virtual desktops directly in the Citrix Virtual Apps and Desktops environment.
-Consider the following:
+This article provides information about streaming Linux target devices.
+Using the Linux streaming feature with Citrix Provisioning, you can provision Linux virtual desktops in the Citrix Virtual Apps and Desktops environment.

-- Linux streaming only supports winbind as the tool for joining a Windows domain.
-Only Winbind provided in Samba 4.4 and earlier releases is supported when provisioning Linux target devices using Citrix Provisioning.
+- Linux streaming only supports Winbind as the tool for joining a Windows domain.
+Winbind provided by Samba 4.5 and newer is supported, including older releases.

 - When you enable RAM cache for the Linux device, set the cache size to 8 MB (the minimum value).
 Linux uses as much RAM as necessary, including all available memory, for the write cache.
 The amount specified in the console is the amount reserved up front.
 Citrix recommends that you reserve as little as possible, which effectively allows Linux to manage memory usage.